Where Will the New Royal Baby Be in Line For the Throne?

 Under the Act of Settlement of 1701, all brothers would be allowed to jump ahead of their sisters in the line of succession, meaning that even if a girl was born first, the arrival of her younger brother would immediately move her down the list.
 Modern examples of the system of male primogeniture include Princess Anne, who is the second born and only daughter of Queen Elizabeth II; at the time of her birth, Anne was third in line for the throne after her mother, then-Princess Elizabeth, and her older brother Prince Charles — but with the births of Princes Andrew and Edward after her, Anne slipped down to fifth.

 In April 2013, the Succession to the Crown Act was assented and was officially put into place in March 2015 — just two months before Charlotte was born.
 The update ended male primogeniture, making it possible for all royal baby girls to uphold their position in the succession line, regardless of any brothers born after them.
 The rule applies to all royals born after Oct.
 28, 2011, and means that Charlotte's place as fourth in line (after her grandfather, father, and big brother Prince George) is secured.
-The new baby Cambridge is fifth in line, and Prince Harry will be sixth.
+The Prince Louis of Cambridge is fifth in line, and Prince Harry is now sixth.
 Charlotte is also making history as the first female royal not to lose her spot in line for the throne to a male heir.

 The update ended male primogeniture, making it possible for all royal baby girls to uphold their position in the succession line, regardless of any brothers born after them.